-A complaint has been filed against Michelle MacDonald, alleging she violated the Minnesota Fair Campaign Practices Act by falsely claiming her current campaign for the Minnesota Supreme Court had received the endorsement of the Republican Party of Minnesota.
+The Office of Administrative Hearings has ordered a hearing be held next week on the complaint filed against Michelle MacDonald, which alleges she violated the Minnesota Fair Campaign Practices Act by falsely claiming her current campaign for the Minnesota Supreme Court had received the endorsement of the Republican Party of Minnesota.

-Complaint alleges MacDonald’s false claim of endorsement was a “knowing and intentional violation” of campaign laws
+The complaint alleges MacDonald’s false claim of endorsement was a “knowing and intentional violation” of campaign laws.

 In 2014, MacDonald was the Republican endorsed candidate for the Minnesota Supreme Court against Justice David Lillehaug.
 MacDonald lost to Lillehaug by just 7 points — 53 percent to 46 percent in November 2014.